Financial-Times/coco-neo4j-backup/README.md

 1. (MINOR) Fix the "startTime log" bug where it doesn't show the time properly.
 1. (MINOR) When deployer is still active, you get two very similar-looking error messages in the log.
+1. The final log message seems to be `Started Job to backup neo4j DB data files to S3.`, which comes *after* the message `Backup process complete.`, presumably because of a multi-threading ordering problem.
+Needs fixing.

 Ideas for automated tests
 -------------------------